 If not, you’ll be buying new school clothes every year for your child.

 Media Influence On Clothing

-Look at what happened recently when Donald Trump and his wife Melania showed up to Texas where she was wearing high-heel shoes.
+Look at what happened recently when Donald Trump and his wife Melania showed up in Texas, wearing high-heel shoes.

 A media frenzy happened because she should have dressed down for the Harvey disaster relief visit.